uhasker/getting-things-done-in-next-js/README.md

 When submitting improvements suggestions, remember that:

 - this book should be suitable for beginners, i.e. all new terminology must be explained
-- this book maitains an informal tone (and even dares to make jokes) to make it more accessible to a general audience
+- this book maintains an informal tone (and even dares to make jokes) to make it more accessible to a general audience

 If you want to contribute, you can either create an issue or a pull request.